 Bills Sponsored by Taliaferro, Burzichelli, Houghtaling, Andrzejczak, Singleton, Downey, Mazzeo and Zwicker

-(TRENTON) – A four-bill legislative package sponsored by Assembly Democrats Adam Taliaferro, John Burzichelli, Eric Houghtaling, Bob Andrzejczak, Troy Singleton, Joann Downey, Vince Mazzeo and Andrew Zwicker to invest in the preservation of farmland was approved Monday by a Senate panel.
+(TRENTON) – The four-bill legislative package sponsored by Assembly Democrats Adam Taliaferro, John Burzichelli, Eric Houghtaling, Bob Andrzejczak, Troy Singleton, Joann Downey, Vince Mazzeo and Andrew Zwicker to invest in the preservation of farmland is now law.

-The funds are dedicated through the 2017 budget and corporation business tax revenues.
+The bill package expends voter-approved funds which are dedicated through the 2017 budget and corporation business tax revenues.
+Each bill was unanimously approved by the legislature earlier this year and was signed into law by the Governor on Monday.

-The first bill (A-4580), sponsored by Taliaferro and Burzichelli, would appropriate $2.9 million from the “Farmland Preservation Fund” for farmland preservation grants to the following nonprofit organizations: Lamington Conservancy, Monmouth Conservation Foundation, New Jersey Conservation Foundation, and The Land Conservancy of New Jersey.
+The first bill (A-4580), sponsored by Taliaferro and Burzichelli, appropriates $2.9 million from the “Farmland Preservation Fund” for farmland preservation grants to the following nonprofit organizations: Lamington Conservancy, Monmouth Conservation Foundation, New Jersey Conservation Foundation, and The Land Conservancy of New Jersey.

 “New Jersey has a proud farming heritage that should be protected,” said Taliaferro (D-Cumberland/Gloucester/Salem).
 “This investment ensures that the organizations at the forefront of farmland preservation have the financial resources to meet this important mission.”